codecraftingtools/codecraftingtools.github.io/src/design.rst

 environments.
 The declaration of min/max value constraints could be used to automatically check that run-time property assignments are within the expected range.
-Unit constraints could be used to check that the user has supplied values with the proper units or even perform automatic conversions.
+Unit constraints could be used to check that the user has supplied values with the proper units, or even perform automatic conversions.
 Statistical constraints, like random distribution parameters, could be used by a simulation engine to make Monte Carlo draws.
 The possibilities are endless.